libyui/docker-devel/README.md

 The built image is available at the [libyui/devel]( https://hub.docker.com/r/libyui/devel) Docker repository.

+## Docker Tags

+This repository builds several versions of the image which are published by the Docker Hub with a different tag.

+The images are defined in the `Dockerfile.<tag>` files and published as `libyui/devel:<tag>` at the Docker Hub.
+See the complete [list of tags]( https://hub.docker.com/r/libyui/devel/tags/) at the Docker Hub.

 ## Automatic Rebuilds

 - The image is rebuilt whenever a commit it pushed to the `master` branch.